 Footnote on language – what I have learned apart from the word abiotic.

-Realized that you can have a sentence legitimately ending …. “two to too” as in “The Mentor community for Capital harness is well worth a visit or two to, too.”
+Realized that you can have a sentence legitimately ending …. “two to too” as in “The Mentor community for CHS harness is well worth a visit or two to, too.”